josephgeorgegit/videoapi-doc/Readme.md

 })
 ```

-use recorder  recorders destroy function to unload the video recorder.
+use recorders destroy function to unmount the video recorder.

 ```
 recorder.destory()